nourou6/wismon/README.md

 ### With Python setuptools
 1. Download and extract the source code
 2. On a terminal, navigate into the source code folder, e.g. `cd /Path_To_Extraction/wismon`
 3. Type `python setup.py install`
-    * If install with an unprivileged account, type `python setupt.py install --user` to install with user scheme (i.e. it installs everything under `~/.local/` on Linux)
+    * If install with an unprivileged account, type `python setupt.py install --user` to install using user scheme (i.e. it installs everything under `~/.local/` on Linux)
 4. To check whether the installation is successful, type and run `wismon -h` and it should display help messages.
-    * If installed with user scheme, the full path may be required to call the command, such as `~/.local/bin/wismon -h`
+    * If installed using user scheme, the full path may be required to call the command, such as `~/.local/bin/wismon -h`

 ### Manual Installation
-For manual installation, users have to manually install following dependencies:
+For manual installation, users have to manually install following two pure-Python modules as dependencies:

 * [`pg8000`](https://pypi.python.org/pypi/pg8000) to interface
   OpenWIS Postgres database.
 Latest release (1.10.1) is required.